cabinz/cbias/README.md

 "A subset of C" is another reason for the project name "C Bias", with only partial features of C are biased out to be supported.

-This project is planned to serve as a teaching sample for BIT compiler courses starting in 2023.
+This project is planned to serve as a [teaching sample](https://github.com/BIT-SYS/SuperCC) to be iterated on for BIT compiler courses starting from 2023.

 ## Environment